CONSUMER NEWS RECALLS COMPLAINT FORM SCAM ALERTS

 Advice from the insiders?
 Keep copies of everything -- receipt, rebate form, etc. If you're denied your rebate, complain loudly and often.
 You should complain not only to the rebate processor but also to the retailer or direct marketer.

-If you're still denied your rebate, you should file a complaint with the Federal Trade Commission and your state's attorney general.
+If you're still denied your rebate, you should file a report with the Federal Trade Commission and your state's attorney general.

 Sample Demand Letter